MicrosoftDocs/customer-insights/ci-docs/audience-insights/use-azure-key-vault.md

 * Use a separate or dedicated Key Vault, which contains only the secrets required for audience insights.
 Read more about why [separate Key Vaults are recommended](/azure/key-vault/general/best-practices#why-we-recommend-separate-key-vaults).

-* Follow the [Best practices to use Key Vault](/azure/key-vault/general/best-practices#turn-on-logging) for control access, backup, audit, and recovery options.
+* Follow the [Best practices to use Key Vault](/azure/key-vault/general/best-practices#turn-on-logging) for control access, backup, audit and recovery options.

 ## Frequently asked questions